yumoL/walkingAMaze/documentation/Weekly_reports/Weekly_report1.md

 ### Here's a question

-- Since I use different algorithms to walk a maze, will it be enough that I just walk through a maze using different algorithms
+- Since I use different algorithms to walk through a maze, will it be enough that user can walk through a maze using different algorithms?
+For example when user chooses "using DFS" then the program walks through a maze using DFS and when user chooses "Using A*" then the program walks through a maze using A*-search.
+Or should I also make a table to compare the efficiency of different algorithms?
+For example when user chooses "walking the maze", then there is a table which shows something like walking the maze using BFS spent x seconds and walking the maze using A*-search spent y seconds.